-These financial statements and notes should be read with the consolidated financial statements and notes thereto for the year ended December 26, 2009 included in our Annual Report on Form 10-K filed with the SEC on February 24, 2010.
+These financial statements and notes should be read with the consolidated financial statements and notes thereto for the year ended December 26, 2009 included in our Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission, or SEC, on February 24, 2010.

-Fiscal Year.
+Fiscal year.
 We operate on a 52/53 week fiscal year, whereby the year ends on the last Saturday of December.
 Fiscal 2010 will end on December 25, 2010, and will consist of 52 weeks.

 Reclassifications.
-Certain reclassifications have been made to the prior year's Condensed Consolidated Statement of Cash Flows to conform to the current year presentation.
-The reclassifications had no effect on the Condensed Consolidated Statements of Operations or Balance Sheets.
+Certain reclassifications have been made to the prior year's Condensed Consolidated Statement of Cash Flows and Statement of Operations to conform to the current year presentation.
+The reclassifications had no effect on the Condensed Consolidated Balance Sheets.